Asuka Langley Soryu: Characterization and themes

 In one scene from The End of Evangelion movie, Asuka is seen on a bed while she speaks with an angry expression, interpreted by writers Kazuhisa Fujie and Martin Foster as a representation of Shinji's libido.
 Asuka is framed while she has sexual intercourse with her partner, in a position described by an official artbook as "of the cowgirl".
-According to an official card game, moreover, neither Yui, nor Rei and nor Misato could be a woman for Shinji, while Asuka, the only girl equal to him, becomes the center of his desire, using her as an object to console himself and ending up hurting her.
+According to an official card game, moreover, neither Yui, nor Rei and nor Misato could be a woman for Shinji, while Asuka, the only girl equal to him, becomes the center of his desire.
+Shinji however uses her as an object to console himself and ending up hurting her.
 Despite this, in the last scene Shinji meets Asuka in the new world after the failure of Instrumentality, just as he had wished.
 Asuka's relationship with Rei Ayanami is also conflictual.
 She despises Rei, calling her "Miss Perfect" (優等生, yūtōsei) and "mechanical puppet girl".
 In a scene from the twenty-second episode, Rei and Asuka are left alone in an elevator; Rei states she is ready to die for Commander Gendō Ikari, provoking Asuka's anger, who slaps her and says she has hated her from the moment they met.
 Shortly thereafter, Rei helps her during the fight against Arael, an act that destroys her already wounded pride.

-Her ostentatious competitiveness originates from her childhood experiences, marked by the mental illness and the suicide of her mother Kyōko.
+Her ostentatious competitiveness originates from her childhood experiences, marked by the mental illness and the suicide of her mother, Kyōko.
 Asuka faced her loss by immersing herself in pride, becoming indisposed to any kind of help or advice and adopting strength and self-affirmation as her only raison d'être.
 Tormented "by the fear of not being necessary", she pilots Unit-02 only to satisfy her intimate desire for acceptance, longing to be considered "an elite pilot who will protect humanity".
 She also wants to be recognized by others through her role as a pilot and has been described as a perfectionist.
 Her excessive self-confidence leads her to clash with Shinji, gradually losing self-confidence and becoming psychologically and physically compromised.
 The Fourth Child's selection, Tōji Suzuhara, also contributes to the destruction of her pride.
 After she learns of Kaji's death, she questions the meaning of her life and her identity, avoiding any kind of human contact and never meeting the gaze of other people.